Your contract is with Premier Holidays Limited, a Member of ABTA.

-It is strongly recommended that you communicate any complaint to the supplier of the services in question as well as to our office in Jersey without delay and complete a report form whilst in resort.
+It is strongly recommended that you communicate any complaint to the supplier of the services in question as well as to our representative (or our Head Office in the UK) without delay and complete a report form whilst in resort.

 If you fail to follow this simple procedure we will have been deprived of the opportunity to investigate and rectify your complaint whilst you were in resort and this may affect your rights under this contract.
 Please also see clause 3 above on ABTA.